ummjevel/Generative-AI-for-beginners-dotnet/01-IntroToGenAI/readme.md

 And it's important to note there are different types of prompts when developing applications.
 For example, you'll be responsbile for setting **system prompts** that set the base rules and context for the model's response.
 The data the user of your application feeds into the model are known as **user prompts**.
 And **assistant prompts** are the responses the model generates based on the system and user prompts.

-> ⚠️ **Note**: Learn more about prompt engineering in our [Generative AI for Beginners](https://github.com/microsoft/generative-ai-for-beginners/tree/main/04-prompt-engineering-fundamentals)
+> 🧑‍🏫 **Learn more**: Learn more about prompt engineering in [Prompt Engineering chapter of GenAI for Beginners course](https://github.com/microsoft/generative-ai-for-beginners/tree/main/04-prompt-engineering-fundamentals)

 #### Tokens, embeddings, and agents - oh my!